About the Senate

 Being a Senator

-Student Representatives connect with students and collaborate with fellow representatives to propose positive change on campus.
+Senators connect with students and their deans and collaborate with fellow representatives to propose positive change on campus.

-- Meet with students and hear their concerns and ideas.
+- Meet with students and deans and hear their concerns and ideas.

 - Collaborate with other Senators in a Committee to turn ideas into legislation.

 - Attend a bi-weekly Senate meeting where legislation is discussed and voted upon.

 - Meet with University Administration to consider and implement legislation.

 - Participate and volunteer in SGA events and activities.

 Senators may receive CSER credit.
 Regular attendance is taken at meetings, and representatives are expected to faithfully attend SGA meetings, events and related activities.